rupaya-project/rmn/README.md

-Rupaya MasterNode (rmn) is a cli tool to help you run a Rupaya masternode
+Rupaya MasterNode (rupayamn) is a cli tool to help you run a Rupaya masternode

 ## Running and applying a masternode